-Discovering Literature features over 8000 pages of collection items and explores more than 20 authors through 165 newly-commissioned articles, 25 short documentary films, and 30 lesson plans.
+Discovering Literature features over 8,000 pages of collection items and explores more than 23 authors through 171 newly-commissioned articles, 25 short documentary films, and 36 lesson plans.
 More than 60 experts have contributed interpretation, enriching the website with contemporary research.
 Designed to enhance the study and enjoyment of English literature, the site contains a dedicated Teachers’ Area supporting the curriculum for GCSE and A Level students.

-The British Library is hugely grateful to the following organisations for their contribution to Discovering Literature, which has included the digitisation of their collections as well as filming:
+The British Library is grateful to the following organisations for their contribution to Discovering Literature, which has included the digitisation of their collections as well as filming:

 The project has also been generously supported by the British Library Trust and the British Library Patrons.
 Further development of the project is being supported by the Garfield Weston Foundation and Evalyn Lee.